-This blog has always been about helping working moms, and over the last 4 years (!!) on the internet, the definition of “working mom” has evolved for me.
-I am currently a stay-at-home mom with a 5 and 1 year old, and there is no debate on whether or not that alone is a full time job.
+This blog has always been about helping working moms but my definition of “working mom” has evolved for over the last 6 years.
+I am currently a stay-at-home mom with a 5 and 1 year old, and that alone is a full time job.
+Fight me, if you please.
 I used to outsource childcare and now I don’t.
-But just like any job, I still find pockets of time to feed my instagram addition.
+I used to joke that I am “hardly qualified” to take care of my children.
+But just like any job, it’s a skill to improve/master, I still find pockets of time to feed my instagram addition.

 It’s a classic case of burying my emotions with indulgent activities.
 I’m usually worn out and disappointed in myself.
 I should be more productive and intentional with my time, but instead I’m stuck on the couch breastfeeding baby boy or trapped in the car circle line.
 This is how I’ve learned to cool myself down when I’m dying to pursue my goals but just… can’t right now.